bagisto/bagisto-docs/src/docs/theme-development/creating-store-theme.md

 - **SCSS/PostCSS** preprocessing
 - **Asset optimization** and bundling

 We'll gradually progress through these advanced concepts in the upcoming guides.
 For now, stick to the existing Tailwind classes or use custom CSS to avoid compilation issues.
-The [Asset Bundling](./bundling-assets.md) guide will show you how to set up a complete modern development workflow.
+The [Vite-Powered Theme Assets](./vite-powered-theme-assets.md) guide will show you how to set up a complete modern development workflow.
 :::

 ### Step 4: Clear Application Cache